 Messrs.
 Waycaster and McGraw Messrs.
-Mabry and Chapman Mr. Perry Cash Payment average bonus paid during the two years 2.5 X the sum of (1) base salary and (2) 2 average bonus paid during the two years a preceding change in control COBRA continuation coverage premiums Maximum of 18 months for each executive a and his eligible dependents Tax Gross Up No tax gross ups are available
+Mabry and Chapman Mr. Perry Cash Payment and (2) average bonus paid during 2.0 X the sum of (1) base salary and (2) average bonus paid during the two years preceding change in control COBRA continuation coverage premiums Maximum of 18 months for each ex ecutive and his eligible dependents Tax Gross Up No tax gross ups are available